naszilla/naszilla/README.md

 ```
 python train.py --auxiliary --cutout
 ```
-This will train the architecture from scratch, which takes about 32 hours on a NVIDIA V100 GPU.
+This will train the architecture from scratch, which takes about 34 hours on an NVIDIA V100 GPU.
 The final test error should be 2.57%.

 ## Run BANANAS on the NASBench search space